tusharathawale/MAGIC/crossing_probability_entropy/Readme.txt

 - Link with the boost and eigen libraries.
 See CmakeLists.txt in source code

-- generate the makefile and and create an executable
+- Generate the makefile and and create an executable

 - ./crossing-probability-entropy <SyntheticDataSuffix> <FieldName> <Dimx> <Dimy> <Dimz> <num of ensembles> <num of samples> <isovalue>

-For example, "./crossing-probability-entropy data/tangle_correlation_one_ tangle 64 64 64 8 200 27.6"
+For example, "./crossing-probability-entropy data/tangle_correlation_one_ tangle 64 64 64 6 200 27.6"

-- visualize the output vtk file in ParaView with the crossing_probability field volume rendered
+- Visualize the output vtk file in ParaView with the crossing_probability field volume rendered